ZachHastings/Self-Driving-Car/hardware.md

 [Camera](https://www.robotshop.com/en/raspberry-pi-camera-module-adjustable-focus-night-vision.html)
 Camera module.
 Uses default Pi Camera sensor/board.
 However, it includes a lense with focal adjustment, as well as the ability to capture IR.
 Includes 2 IR LEDs, this would potentially allow us to operate the car at night.
 This seemed like a decent module for the price, however I could be conviced to go with a different module if anyone has suggestions.

+I talked to my boss today, he woud like us to compile a list of parts and send them to him so he can purchase them on his card.
+I'll start working on a draft email to send him and I'll wait for the group's approval on the parts before sending.
+He is going out of town on Wednesday, so I'd like to catch him tomorrow.
+But once we're final on parts, I'll send him the list.